wavesplatform/waves-lessons/lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

         }
     }
     ```
-- **<ins>Script context</ins>**:<br>
+- **<ins>Script context</ins>**:
-    A script context is a set of [built-in variables](https://docs.waves.tech/en/ride/variables/built-in-variables) and [built-in functions](https://docs.waves.tech/en/ride/functions/built-in-functions) available for usage within a dApp script.<br>
+    A script context is a set of [built-in variables](https://docs.waves.tech/en/ride/variables/built-in-variables) and [built-in functions](https://docs.waves.tech/en/ride/functions/built-in-functions) available for usage within a dApp script.
-    Waves already created necessary functions and variables that you may use within your dApp.<br>
+    Waves already created necessary functions and variables that you may use within your dApp.
-    If you declare a variable or a function within a certain callable function, they will be available only within that callable function.<br>
+    If you declare a variable or a function within a certain callable function, they will be available only within that callable function.
-    In case you would like to declare a global variable or a global function, make sure you write the code in the global dApp scope.<br>
+    In case you would like to declare a global variable or a global function, make sure you write the code in the global dApp scope.

-    For example, the [assetInfo function](https://docs.waves.tech/en/ride/functions/built-in-functions/#account-data-storage-functions:~:text=assetInfo(ByteVector)%3A%20Asset,15) requests information about the token by its ID.<br>
+    For example, the [assetInfo function](https://docs.waves.tech/en/ride/functions/built-in-functions/#account-data-storage-functions:~:text=assetInfo(ByteVector)%3A%20Asset,15) requests information about the token by its ID.
     After this, [isDefined function](https://docs.waves.tech/en/ride/functions/built-in-functions/#string-functions:~:text=isDefined%28T%7CUnit,1) checks that a token with this ID exists on the blockchain.

     ```